Post Overview: Best things to do in New York City in September

 With so many available dates and times, it’s easy to add this summer activity to any NYC September itinerary.
 Check out the calendar here.
 Kayaking on the Hudson is simply a treat to experience!

-Spend the evening bopping around a Night Market
+Spend the Evening Bopping Around a Night Market

-The amount of food, drinks, art and live performances right at your fingertips under the gorgeous summer skies?
-Insane!
-The weather is comfortable and with the sun setting later in the evening, don’t expect to be home before bedtime.
+Exploring a night market is one of the best things to do in New York City in September.
+The amount of food, drinks, art, and live performances right at your fingertips is only made better by the gorgeous summer skies!
+The weather is comfortable, and with the sun setting later in the evening, don’t expect to be home before bedtime.

 Visit The Intrepid Sea, Air & Space Museum for free

 Home to a remarkable collection of military vessels of the sea and sky, the Intrepid Sea, Air & Space Museum in New York City is a must-see for any military enthusiast or history buff.
+Fortunately, visiting is one of the best free things to do in New York City in September, thanks to Free Fridays.

+During the event, the Intrepid Museum extends its hours and is open, free of charge, from 5 to 9 PM on the last Friday of each month, April through September.
 The event is especially one of the best things to do in New York City in September with kids.
-I was able to take my nephew to the museum last year who was wide-eyed during our entire visit!
+I was able to take my nephew, who was wide-eyed during our entire visit, to the museum last year!

 Attend the U.S. Open

 Even casual sports fans have heard of the US Open.
-It’s the final tennis Grand Slam tournament of the year and has been hosted at the USTA Billie Jean King National Tennis Center in New York since the 1970’s.
+It’s the final tennis Grand Slam tournament of the year and has been hosted at the USTA Billie Jean King National Tennis Center in New York since the 1970s.

-In 2022 the sum of all the prize money awarded was over $57 million, making it the largest pot in the Open’s history.
+In 2022, the sum of all the prize money awarded was over $57 million, making it the largest pot in the Open’s history.
 If you have plans to visit NYC in September, don’t forget to grab tickets in advance for the US Open.

 Tickets can be purchased through Ticketmaster and go live on June 5th.
-From the 34th St-Penn Station terminal you can take the LIRR for 25 minutes to the Tennis Center and enjoy the competition from August 28th to September 10th.
+From the 34th St-Penn Station terminal, you can take the LIRR for 25 minutes to the Tennis Center and enjoy the competition from August 28th to September 10th.

-Celebrate the annual German-American Steuben Parade
+Celebrate the Annual German-American Steuben Parade

+Fun fact: Friedrich Wilhelm von Steuben was a German (technically Prussian) born founding father of America.
 The parade was first organized in 1957 by New Yorkers of German ancestry who wanted to keep their heritage alive.

+Since then, it’s been held on the third Saturday of September, with locals of both German and non-German heritage cheering it on.
 Numerous organizations of note march annually in the German-American Steuben Parade, including the German Society of the City of New York (which was founded by von Steuben himself).

+And the parade is one of the best family-friendly events in September in New York City.
+The fun floats and traditional garb provides more than enough entertainment for curious littles.
 The German-American Steuben Parade starts on Fifth Avenue (parallel to Central Park) on 68th Street, running until 86th Street.
-It begins at 12 noon and is expected to run about three hours.
+It begins at noon and is expected to run for about three hours.

 Date: Sept.
-23rd, 2023
+22nd, 2024

 This list of fun things to do in NYC in September would be incomplete without including the first day of fall.
 The season that many of us look forward to, and let’s be honest, some of us start a countdown after the Fourth of July.

-Anyone in town on September 23rd can officially claim to have seen NYC in the fall.
+Anyone in town on September 22nd can officially claim to have seen NYC in the fall.
 While the trees haven’t yet turned and the weather is still warm, the Fall Equinox is here!
+As a result, one of the best things to do in NYC in September is to celebrate the start of a new season by participating in any fall activity you can think of.

-Or kick off the season with a light sweater and hot chocolate in hand.
-Maybe check out the locals farmer market for some fresh apple cider and donuts?
+You can walk through Central Park and try to spot changing trees.
+Maybe check out the local farmer’s market for some fresh apple cider and donuts?
 Regardless of how you choose to celebrate, just know the best season for visiting NYC is right around the corner.

 Further Reading: Need some suggestions on how to kick off the fall season?
-Here are 35+ festive autumn activities to do in NYC.
+Here are festive autumn activities to do in NYC.

 Celebrate National Pancake Day

+There are few better ways to start your morning than with a warm, fresh stack of fluffy pancakes.
+The ultimate breakfast dish can be made savory or sweet, allowing endless topping options.
 One of the best things to do in NYC this September is to go around the city eating your weight in pancakes.
-And let me tell you something, New York City is no stranger to creating some downright delicious flapjacks.
+And let me tell you something: New York City is no stranger to creating some downright delicious flapjacks.

 While there are so many great restaurants to choose from, I’ll save you some time and give you a rundown of the best places to visit in NYC this September.